- Normal precautions

 Those refusing to be fingerprinted or photographed will be denied entry to Japan.
 Persons under the age of 16, special status permanent residents and those performing actions which would be performed by those with a status of residence, "diplomat" or "official government business" will be exempt from these procedures.

-There is an ongoing outbreak of a novel coronavirus known as COVID-19.
 There is a heightened risk of sustained local transmission of COVID-19 in Japan.
 See Overview section for further details.
 If you are in Japan, you should monitor developments regularly and follow the advice of national, prefectural and local authorities.